 I will always remember the day.

-In a moment of overwhelming frustration, my teenage son Michael blurted a totally unexpected yet brutally honest statement.
+In a moment of overwhelming frustration, my teenage son blurted a totally unexpected yet brutally honest statement.

 How can you understand my pain?
 Your life is perfect.